mobgen/halo-documentation/pages/cms/content/cms_content_items.md

 ### Schedule notification

 When publishing content, you can schedule this publication with a Push notification.
-This means that when the item is published, a new push notification will be sent to all the devices targetted by the segmentation tags.
+This means that when the item is published, a new push notification will be sent to all the devices targeted by the segmentation tags.
 To perform this sort of publication:

 - Create a new Content Item or access one already created.
 - Fill in all the fields and the title for the item.